-Starting with Firefox 55, which has a planned release date of August 8, 2017, 64-bit Firefox will be the default option on Windows.
-This is only the case however if the Windows device supports 64-bit and has at least 2 Gigabytes of memory.
+Starting with Firefox 55, which was released in August 2017, 64-bit Firefox were the default option on Windows.
+This was only the case however if the Windows device supported 64-bit and had at least 2 Gigabytes of memory.

-Migration from 32-bt versions of Firefox to 64-bit on Windows start with the release of Firefox 56.
-Mozilla plans to release Firefox 56 on September 26, 2017.
+Migration from 32-bt versions of Firefox to 64-bit on Windows started with the release of Firefox 56. in September 2017.

-Starting with Firefox 56, planned release date is September 26, 2017, Mozilla plans to upgrade Firefox 32-bit installations on 64-bit versions of Windows to 64-bit versions of Mozilla Firefox.
+Starting with Firefox 56, Mozilla started to upgrade Firefox 32-bit installations on 64-bit versions of Windows to 64-bit versions of Mozilla Firefox.

-The same limitations -- a minimum of 2 Gigabytes of RAM and at least Windows 7 -- apply to the migration.
+The same limitation -- a minimum of 2 Gigabytes of RAM and at least Windows 7 -- apply.